 "Sacha takes us on a journey to know the simplicity and sincerity of infant worlds in the Americas and Asia, isolated places with unique cultures that demand respect and understanding from us, so that they may survive in today's technological world. "

 — Claudia Andujar

 LAKE COIPASA, BOLIVIA, 2002

-ïyan was born on October 1, 1967 and spent his formative years in Montréal, followed by stints in New York City and Paris where he cultivated an interest in photography, music and art.
-A self-taught photographer, he began experimenting
+ïyan was born on October 1, 1967 and spent his formative years in Montréal, followed by stints in New York City, Paris and Los Angeles where he cultivated an interest in photography, music and art.
+A self-taught photographer, he began

 It all began at a nightclub.